psipred/psipred_javascript/README.md

     //RESULTS DECISIONS
     //PRODUCED NOTHING
     //DOWNLOADS PANEL
+    Some downloads needs setting by //EXTRA PANELS FOR SOME JOBS TYPES:
 11. In requests_index.js in process_file() add a new if for the new data type you want to parse, if a parser is needed, see point 14.
     //PARSE DECISION